balena-io-experimental/dnat-block/README.md

   # example only, your service goes here
   mywebapp:
     image: nginx:1.21.4-alpine
+    # dnat will expose these ports for you!!
+    # ports:
+    #   - 80:80/tcp

   # tell dnat to forward ports to your service
   dnat: